 One of the key requirements when caring for azaleas is that the soil should be consistently moist but not saturated.
 Azaleas have shallow roots so they are often the first plants in the garden to show signs of drought.

-Pots also have a tendency to dry out quicker then garden soil so careful watering is important.
+Pots also tend to dry out quicker than garden soil so careful watering is important.
 Always water azaleas generously so that water infiltrates the soil and trickles out of the base of the pot.

-Specifically how often to water potted azaleas varies according to climate, weather and maturity of the plant so I have made a table to summarise how to often water you potted azalea according to the conditions:
+Specifically how often to water potted azaleas varies according to climate, weather, and maturity of the plant so I have made a table to summarise how to often water your potted azalea according to the conditions: